jundalisay/superb/content/en/maharlika/metaphysics/maharlika-social-cycles.md

 Today marks an important moment in Philippine history because its Congress finally ended the franchise of ABS-CBN, run by a known oligarch family.
 According to our model, this proves that the country is undeniably no longer in an oligarch cycle.

-This then gives us two clear data points -- an oligarch and a warrior phase -- which we can connect to two other known data points of the warrior phase in 1972 and the intellectual phase of 1986 to create a full "year" in the life of Maharlika, which lasts 48 Earth-years:
+This then gives us 2 clear data points -- an oligarch and a warrior phase -- which we can connect to two other known data points of the warrior phase in 1972 and the intellectual phase of 1986 to create a full "year" in the life of Maharlika, which lasts around 48 Earth-years, with each season being 12 years:

 | Year | Marker Event | Cycle |
 | --- | --- | --- |